-Section 2:
+2.2.
+Feature selection

 Feature selection methods can be divided into three categories: filter, wrapper and embedded.
 Filter based feature selection has been applied in various domains since a long time [21][22][23].
 In [24], the author has proposed a Mutual Information based Feature Selection (MIFS) technique which has applied a heuristic modification to Mutual Information (MI).
 In [25], the authors have proposed a greedy method based on MI, mentioning the drawbacks of MIFS.
 In [26], the authors have proposed a Conditional MI based feature selection method where the MI of a feature with respect to the class is taken conditionally to already selected features.
 This method avoids redundancy by considering already selected features.
 The authors of [27] have proposed a quadratic MI and pruned Parzen window estimator used to estimate MI for Feature selection.
 In [28], authors have used Chi-square feature selection technique for intrusion detection by using Support Vector Machine (SVM) classifier.
 In [29], the authors have used Pearson Correlation Coefficient (PCC) for feature selection and used these selected features as input to different classification algorithms - SVM, K-Nearest Neighbour (KNN), C4.5, and compared the results with standard feature selection algorithms.

 The rest of the paper is organized as follows.
 Introduction and literature survey are already discussed in the first two sections consecutively.
-Third section deals with motivation and contribution of the proposed work.
-The next section deals with the proposed method.
+Section 3 deals with motivation and contribution of the proposed work.
+Section 4 describes the proposed method.
 In that section, the feature extraction and the feature selection methodology are thoroughly discussed.
-Result and comparison section are put forward in the fifth section.
-Finally, the sixth section contains conclusion and future scope.
+Result and comparison are put forward in the section 5.
+Finally section 6 contains the conclusion and the future scope.

 Motivation and Contribution